Taking a Leave of Absence

 There are many reasons you may want to take a Leave of Absence.
 Perhaps there’s a professional opportunity you want to pursue.
 Or maybe you’ve been given the chance to volunteer for a cause that matters to you.
 In other cases you may need time to deal with a family situation, or attend to your health.
 And still other times you may be feeling burned out and need to recharge.
 Whatever your reason, Stanford has a simple process for taking a Leave and returning to your studies at a later date.

 Your Academic Advisors understand that taking a Leave can sometimes be a confusing and difficult decision, so read on for our explanation of the process and some considerations to keep in mind.

-For official information on Stanford’s Leave of Absence policy and procedure, consult the Stanford Bulletin and the Registrar's pages linked below.
-In case of any accidental discrepancies between this page and those resources, the Bulletin and Registrar's sites take precedence.
+For official information on Stanford’s Leave of Absence policy and procedure, consult the Student Services Policy pages and the Registrar's pages linked below.
+In case of any accidental discrepancies between this page and those resources, the Student Services and Registrar's sites take precedence.

 A note on terminology: Stanford uses the term "Leave of Absence" to refer to time off from the university.
 If you are looking for more information on any of Stanford's websites, be sure to search using the keyword "Leave of Absence," and not unofficial terms like "gap year."

 Not sure where to begin?
 Academic Advising has published a booklet to help you prepare for your time away.
 In these pages you will find information about the University's leave and reinstatement policy, commonly asked questions, a checklist of things to address as you prepare for your time away, and resources available to you during that time as well as during your transition back to the University.
 Remember that life takes many different paths and that you are not alone.

 Click on the full screen icon to see a larger view, or read the Leaving, and Returning to Stanford booklet here.

 - Generally, for first-year students, a Leave of Absence lasts the rest of the current academic year.
 You can return to Stanford in Autumn of the following academic year.